brettz9/webappfind/executable-builder/README.md

 1. IMPORTANT: See `execute.js`, `executableResponses.js`, etc. for specific
     todos already under-way
+1. Remove from WebAppFind/filebrowser-enhanced/AsYouWish to-dos any items completed in process of this add-on
 1. As reimplement, uncomment hidden docs above

+1. IMPORTANT: Upgrade my quick-and-dirty, ironically non-concern-separated data files approach in favor of some kind of data-only form serialization (in case fields change), e.g., <https://github.com/macek/jquery-serialize-object>
 1. Ability to drop URL onto AppleScript and use that?
 1. Reimplement ability to invoke from command line (though native messaging)
     1. Expose full API for building executables to the command line